Building warrants of fitness

 Inspections

-The Act provides for the territorial authority to proactively check a building to ensure a BWoF is correct, and that IQP reports are correct.
 The territorial authority can charge for this inspection.
-They can also authorise an agent to undertake this inspection work.
+It can also authorise an agent to undertake this inspection work.

 Procedures

-A territorial authority should have procedures in place for:
+The territorial authority should have procedures in place for:

-- checking BWoF documentation provided
+- checking and verifying the validity of BWoF documentation provided

 - considering recommendations made by the IQP(s)